Christian Bethancourt Player Props: Rays vs. Tigers

 Christian Bethancourt At The Plate

-- Bethancourt has 13 doubles, seven home runs and 10 walks while hitting .214.
+- Bethancourt has 13 doubles, seven home runs and 11 walks while batting .214.

-- He has homered in 10.0% of his games this year, and 2.9% of his chances at the plate.
+- In 9.9% of his games this year, he has gone deep, and 2.9% of his trips to the plate.

-- Bethancourt has had at least one RBI in 24.3% of his games this year (17 of 70), with two or more RBI four times (5.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- Bethancourt has had an RBI in 17 games this season (23.9%), including four multi-RBI outings (5.6%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 25 games this year (35.7%), including multiple runs in six games.
+- In 35.2% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (8.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.